discordutilitybot/utilitybot/.github/README.md

 You have to be at least a little bit familiar with **asyncio** and **discord.py** python library, and with python in general if you want to contribute.

+## How to request a new functionality or feature.or wh
+If you want to requset a new feature or functionality you can go on the community discord and go to #feature-request to request a feature.
+Although you can also create an issue on github to request a feature just make sure to explain the feature with screenshots if necessary.

 ## Donating
 This project is an open source project and we currently need funds for hardware/hosting to develop a better user experience.
 Every donation will be spent on making utilitybot better for our users.